Riskified/dynamic-environment/README.md

 We will use [minikube][] as our development cluster.
 Feel free to use whichever cluster suits you best, but try to preserve the kubernetes version.

-After installing minikube we need to start a new cluster.
+After installing minikube, we need to start a new cluster.
 You can play a little with the _memory_ and the _cpus_ but since we're going to run resources on it, it's better to give it more resources than the default: